 I am obviously not a woman, and I want to make it clear that in no way do I profess to be the 'end-all-say-all' authority on women's body shapes.
 What I do know is dimensions, cuts, suit structure and building a suit with an excellent compromise of comfort and safety.
 We've built dozens of leathers for women who said that they could never find anything else - off-rack nor custom - which fit them properly.
 That's when I began researching different measurement and construction methods for females.
 We made some innovative changes, and the response from the female clients who received their resulting Bison leathers was incredibly positive.

 At Bison, we take a lot of pride in our approach to helping men and women of all ages and sizes get into gear which fits them perfectly.
 This blog is meant to help explain the lack of female options out there while emphasizing the benefits of going with a custom kit.
 My hope is that I answer some of your questions and make you smile along the way.]

 I'm not sure if you've noticed this but generally speaking, women are shaped way differently than men!
-However (if you'll excuse my crude approach) it's not just the breasts, the badonkadonk and the lack of outdoor plumbing.
+However (if you'll excuse my crude approach) it's not just the breasts and the lack of outdoor plumbing.
 There are other, less obvious intricacies in the shape of women's bodies which simply don't need to be considered when fitting males.